Jordan Palmer: Washington Redskins

-The Washington Redskins drafted Palmer in the sixth round of the 2007 NFL Draft with the 205th pick overall.
+The Washington Redskins drafted Palmer in the sixth round of the 2007 NFL draft with the 205th pick overall.

 On August 4, 2007, the Baltimore Ravens hosted the Redskins in a pre-season game in Baltimore.
 Their only score of the scrimmage was on a 24-yard touchdown pass from Palmer to rookie wide receiver Burl Toler.

 On September 2, 2007, the Redskins waived Palmer during final cuts.

-Arizona Rattlers

-On November 6, 2007, Palmer signed with the Arizona Rattlers of the Arena Football League for the 2008 season.

 Cincinnati Bengals

 On January 30, 2008, Palmer signed a two-year contract with the Cincinnati Bengals.
 The Palmer brothers became the first brothers in NFL history to hold a quarterback position on the same team at the same time; brothers Koy and Ty Detmer were both on the Philadelphia Eagles roster at the same time, but Ty was on injured reserve.

 After the release of back-up quarterback J. T. O'Sullivan, Palmer was promoted to the backup quarterback of the Bengals behind his older brother Carson for the 2010 season.

 On November 21, 2010, the Palmer brothers became the first pair in NFL history to play quarterback in the same game for the same team, in a loss to the Buffalo Bills.

 The Bengals released Palmer on August 27, 2011.